Last updated September 28, 2022.

 And having some healthy fats can keep you feeling full longer and help stabilize your blood sugar levels.

-This will keep your growling stomach from distracting you and maybe your fellow students.
+This will keep a growling stomach from distracting you and maybe your fellow students.

 Eat Brain-Healthy Snacks

-If you need to snack during the day, stick to healthy snacks that aren’t going to have your blood sugar rapidly rising and falling.
+If you need to snack during the day, stick to healthy snacks that aren’t going to cause your blood sugar to rapidly rise and fall.

-Having some protein and good fats along with your carbs slows down digestion and keeps your blood sugar level stable.
+Having some protein and good fat along with complex carbohydrates slows down digestion and keeps your blood sugar level stable.